Table of Contents

 A property manager/ property management company is a business responsible for the management of a rental property.
 Property managers are often hired by landlords and rental investors looking to grow and scale up their business and time and money.

 In short, a property manager is responsible for an array of services, of which the most common are managing tenants, collecting rent, responding to maintenance requests, establishing maintenance budgets, and marketing the rental as effectively as possible for the least cost.
-If you feel you need more information on this matter, we’ve written a detailed article about the role of the property manager professional, so feel free to check it out before you delve into this article.
+If you feel you need more information on this matter, we’ve written a detailed piece about the role of the property manager professional, so feel free to check it out before you delve into this article.

 Property Management Pros and Cons